wbthomason/packer.nvim/README.md

 :PackerInstall

--- Clean, then update and install plugins :PackerUpdate
+-- Clean, then update and install plugins
+-- supports the `--preview` flag as an optional first argument to preview updates :PackerUpdate

--- Perform `PackerUpdate` and then `PackerCompile` :PackerSync
+-- Perform `PackerUpdate` and then `PackerCompile`
+-- supports the `--preview` flag as an optional first argument to preview updates :PackerSync

 -- Loads opt plugin immediately